$3,880 Perennial license (Reg.:

 Track 3Highlights in light green the difference between neutron porosity and density porosity.
 The area highlighted itself is an excellent visual indicator of clay content.
 The thicker, the more volume of shale.
 The thinner, the cleaner rock.
 Furthermore, if there would be gas presence, the neutron to density crossing would happen clearly negative in the reverse direction.
 A bonus.

-Track 4Compares three classic estimates for Vshale: The solid and thick green curve represents the standard linear Gamma Ray Index, it seems to have a trend to over-estimate VSH in many cases.
+Track 4Compares three classic estimates for Vshale: The solid and thick green curve represents the standard linear Gamma Ray Index.
+It seems to have a trend to over-estimate VSH in many cases.
 The dotted light green curve shows the Larionov young-shallow rocks VSH correction from IndexGR curve.
-It seems to sub-estimate the volume of shale.
-The solid red curve plots the VSH estimate using the neutron porosity to density porosity difference approach.
+It seems to sub-estimate the shale volume.
+The solid red curve plots the VSH estimate using the neutron porosity to density porosity difference method.
 It has a balanced and believable behaviour of rock shaliness, showing higher resolution details than the GR log.

-The neutron to density difference method usually does not need corrections for matrix radioactivity, or VSH over-estimation adjustments.
-It is indeed an excellent VSH indicator that should be computed any time the logs are available and the caliper shows a stable borehole, as the density porosity would be severely affected.
+The neutron to density difference method usually does not need corrections for matrix radioactivity or VSH over-estimation.
+It is indeed an excellent VSH estimator that should be computed any time the neutron porosity and bulk density curves are available.
+However, if the caliper shows a unstable borehole, density porosity wash-outs might show and the results will be severely affected or unusable.